microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/user_update.md

 # Update user

-Update the properties of a user object.
+Update the properties of user object.
 ## Prerequisites
 One of the following **scopes** is required to execute this API:
 *User.ReadWrite; User.ReadWrite.All; Directory.ReadWrite.All*